fexecve — execute program specified via file descriptor

 difference that the file to be executed is specified via a

-file descriptor, fd
+file descriptor, fd,

 rather than via a pathname.
-The file descriptor fd
+The file descriptor fd must be opened read-only,

 and the caller must have permission to execute the file that